How to launch your data science career (with Python)

 - Kaggle competitions are a great way to practice data science without coming up with the problem yourself.
 Don't worry about how high you place, just focus on learning something new with every competition.
 (Keep in mind that you won't be practicing important parts of the data science workflow: asking questions, gathering data, and communicating results.)

-- If you like email newsletters, my favorites are Data Elixir, Data Science Weekly, and Python Weekly.
+- If you like email newsletters, my favorites are Data Elixir, Data Science Weekly, Python Weekly, and PyCoder's Weekly.

 Your data science journey has only begun!
 There is so much to learn in the field of data science that it would take more than a lifetime to master.
 Just remember: You don't have to master it all to launch your data science career, you just have to get started!